boat logo

 South: The southernmost point in the USA, black sand beaches, the high volcanic mountain of Mauna Loa, and plenty of open country are in the southwest.
 This area is usually sunny and warm.
 The southeast includes Hilo, the second largest town in the State of Hawaii, the Hilo airport, natural warm pools on the coast, jungles, rainforest, Kilauea Volcano, and the Heartquarters of Aloha International.
 The weather is changeable, and frequently rainy.

-NOTE: Aloha International courses are located on the Southeast side of the Big Island (Hilo, Puna, Volcano) unless otherwise noted.
+NOTE: Huna International courses are located on the Northeast side of the Big Island (Hilo, Puna) unless otherwise noted.

 WHAT TO BRING